Women May Have Gotten Botched Mammograms At Hoffman Estates Office

 The state is urging mammogram patients from this practice to get another exam because it’s possible their last one may have missed something.

+If your insurance won’t pay for a second one, the National Cancer Institute will help direct you to free or low-cost mammograms near you.
+Contact them at (800) 422-6237.

-There isn’t a full count for how many patients are impacted but we know just between December 2020 and March 2021 there were about 100.MORE NEWS: Kankakee County At Bottom For COVID-19 Vaccination Rates In Northern Illinois, With Just 36% Fully Vaccinated
+There isn’t a full count for how many patients are impacted but we know just between December 2020 and March 2021 there were about 100.MORE NEWS: South Side Couple Says Contractor Took Their Money And Left Rubble Behind; Contractor Says He Did Not Scam Them